kubernetes-sigs/jobset/keps/498-GroupScheduling/README.md

 The testing plan will focus on:
 - Unit and integration tests to validate the webhook injection works as intended
-- E2E tests, since we need pods to be created to injectthe initContainer and ConfigMap volume mount.
+- E2E tests, since we need pods to be created to inject the initContainer and ConfigMap volume mount.
 - Scale tests, performance benchmarking

 ##### Prerequisite testing updates